-Incomplete Cholesky is a great preconditioner which can effectively square-root our iteration count when solving the pressure equations.
+Incomplete Cholesky is a great preconditioner which can effectively reduce our iteration count when solving the pressure equations.
 But, for almost no extra cost, we can do better!
-Modified Incomplete Cholesky (MIC) will fourth-root our iteration count: if our grid is n grid cells wide, we'll need $O(n^{1/4})$ iterations, which for the values of n we use in computer graphics is effectively a constant.
-Modified Incomplete Cholesky works like Incomplete Cholesky, except instead of discarding those unwanted nonzeros, we account for them by adding them to the diagonal.
+Modified Incomplete Cholesky (MIC) will square-root our iteration count: if our grid is n grid cells wide, we'll need $O(n^{1/2})$ iterations, which for the values of n we use in computer graphics remains pretty small.2